daniman/dibs/milestone2/milestone2.md

 3.Features for the Future (near future)
 ----
  - We still would like to add post management to Dibs.
 Currently it offers as much as the reuse mailing list, but we are close to adding additional features like retracting a post.
 We just need to add a button/interface to complete such action.
-The site is useable without this functionality, but

 4.Features Beyond the MVP
 ----